Our Science curriculum

 • C1: Atomic Structure and the Periodic Table Review

-• C2: Bonding, Structure and Properties
+• C2: Structure, Bonding and the Properties of Matter

-• C4: Chemical Change
+• C3&4: Chemical Changes

 • C5: Energy Changes